tfsumon/byteboltsec-hugo-test/content/english/blog/data-security-strategy.md

 13. **Patch Management:** Regularly updating software and systems with the latest security patches helps protect against known vulnerabilities and exploits.
 14. **Dark Web Monitoring:** Regularly [monitor the dark web](https://www.breachsense.com/dark-web-monitoring/) for any signs of compromised or stolen data related to your organization, and use this information to reset leaked credentials and session tokens before the data is exploited.

+Each of these solutions plays an important part in your overall data security strategy.
+However, the general trend in data breaches is for attackers to leverage Living Off The Land (LOTL) techniques.
+This means that threat actors use legitimate tools and software already present on their target systems to bypass detection.
+In fact, according to Verizon, 86% of breaches involve the use of stolen credentials.
+Again, this is the easiest way to bypass detection and gain access to your network.

 ### Does your security team need visibility into your organization's leaked data?
 [Book a demo](https://www.breachsense.com/book-demo/) to see how Breachsense can help.